SaraMc12/Reading_list/README.md

 * To toggle within the book list and make a selection within the table instead of in a seperate array

-* One of those love sac things, have you ever sat in one? they are super comfortable.
+* Relying on less dependencies in the future.

 ### A big thank you to the following dependencies: